ppolonik2/ppolonik2.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a postdoc at UC San Diego as part of the School of Global Policy & Strategy and the Scripps Institution of Oceanography, as part of the Ricke and Burney groups.
+I am a postdoc at Stanford University as part of the Doerr School of Sustainability.

 **I use statistical and numerical models to study human-environment interactions, focusing on the impacts of climate change and air pollution.**